briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 Finance.

 2. _(b)_ "Eligible depository" or "eligible depositories" means any institution mentioned in Ohio R.C.
-135.03, that has an office situated within Cuyahoga County, Ohio, whose accounts are insured by the Federal Government or agency thereof.
+[135.03][ORC Section 135.03], that has an office situated within Cuyahoga County, Ohio, whose accounts are insured by the Federal Government or agency thereof.

 3. _(c)_ "Active deposit" means a deposit of the Municipality's public moneys payable or withdrawable, in whole or in part, on demand, or a deposit in a